ben-z-original/omnicrack30k/README.md

 </div>

 ### Download
 Due to license issues, the dataset cannot openly be shared.
-If you need access for research purposes to replicate our results, etc., kindly send a request mail from your university/education account to christian.benz@uni-weimar.de with the following content, which you thereby acknowledge:
+If you need access for research purposes to replicate our results, etc., kindly send a request mail from your university/education account to zneb_naitsirhc@web.de with the following content, which you thereby acknowledge:

 ```Subject: Access OmniCrack30k Dataset```